 The mammogram procedure involves placing each breast between two compression paddles that squeeze the tissue slightly to obtain clear images.
 But our state-of-the-art scanning equipment uses curved paddles that improve your comfort during the procedure.
 And our 3D Genius Mammography device requires just four seconds of compression to get highly detailed images of your breast tissue.

-Our 3D mammogram technology benefits you in other ways, too.
+Our 3D mammogram benefits you in other ways, too.
 This mammography machine is better at scanning dense breast tissue, and it reduces unnecessary (and anxiety-causing) callbacks by 40%.

-3. Mammogram is Safe
+3. Mammogram Safety

 - Maintaining cleaning logs in every department to ensure every surface in every room gets disinfected on a schedule